spdk/spdk.github.io/community.md

 participate.
 The primary purpose is to cover topics where verbal communication is more efficient than email or Slack.
 The meetings are hosted using Teams.

-There is a community meeting each week at alternating time slots selected so that one week is a Euro-friendly time and the following week is an Asia-friendly time.
-For Asia-friendly time slots Community meetings, one Community meeting is held in English, and the following is held in Mandarin for PRC only.
+There is a bi-weekly community meeting at Euro-friendly time slots.
 Please see the bottom of this [page](#holidays) for holidays when regularly scheduled community meetings will be cancelled.